Active-Duty Military and Veterans

 Selecting the right program

 Our degree and certificate programs prepare you for a variety of careers while also building a skillset to help you navigate life’s surprises.
-Graduation requirements are provided on this website, and we also have academic advisors and career counselors ready to share helpful information as you compare and choose your preferred program.
+Graduation requirements are provided on this website, and we also have academic advisers and career counselors ready to share helpful information as you compare and choose your preferred program.
 These individuals are familiar with the TA program and consider your unique circumstances as they provide assistance.
 Specific resources include:

 - The academic catalog gives specific degree requirements for each program of study.